 In oppose to negative-pressure irrigation, the SAF System is not an irrigation device, but a shaping-cleaning-irrigation system.
 The SAF does not pack infected debris into narrow areas in the canal, allows simultaneous irrigation without excessive removal of sound dentin even when the canal is only size #20, can operate in curved canals, and sonically activates the irrigant during its operation.
+Also, the simultaneous suction during SAF Infinitum operation removes the excess irrigation solutions.
 This way, the SAF provides a safe irrigation solution, while shaping the canal at the same time.

 Passive Ultrasonic Irrigation (PUI) and Ethylenediaminetetraacetic Acid (EDTA) are perhaps the strongest tools in the hands of dentists and endodontists to clean the root canals from both organic remains and inorganic debris.
 The ability of PUI to activate sodium hypochlorite and facilitate its penetration into narrow areas, as well as the ability of EDTA to remove inorganic debris and smear layer, are nothing to be taken lightly.
 However, when these techniques are being used after conventional instrumentation techniques (hand files, rotary or reciprocating instruments), the damages that were already caused are far too much for these techniques to handle.
 Paqué, Boessler and Zehnder (Int Endod J, 2011) showed that 50% of the packed debris cannot be removed even with the combination of EDTA irrigation and PUI – simply because the instrumentation techniques pack debris into the narrow areas so forcefully that it cannot be removed.

-On the other hand, the Self-Adjusting File enables a chemo-mechanical instrumentation, of creating very fine debris, immediately washing it away by the simultaneous NaOCl irrigation, continuously refreshing the irrigant and sonically agitating it by the vibration of the SAF.
+On the other hand, the Self-Adjusting File enables a chemo-mechanical instrumentation, of creating very fine debris, immediately washing it away by the simultaneous combined irrigation of Sodium Hypochlorite and HEDP, continuously refreshing the irrigant and sonically agitating it by the vibration of the SAF.
 This is why Metzger (J Endod, 2010) showed that after SAF instrumentation the canal is 100% free of debris and 65%-100% free of smear layer.
 On Another research, Paqué (Int Endod J, 2012) showed that instrumentation by ProTaper and irrigation with NaOCl and EDTA leaves 7.9% of the volume of the canal still filled with debris, while SAF instrumentation that combines NaOCl and EDTA irrigation leaves only 1.3% of the volume of the canal with debris.
 Not perfect – but much better.

 When used in other techniques (such as with a syringe and needle) the use of NaOCl might create a risk, such as of extrusion of the irrigant or excessive exposure to either the irrigant itself or to byproducts such as trihalomethanes (THMs), which are suspected as carcinogenic.
 However, the use of the SAF is very safe, as it generates a NO-PRESSURE irrigation.
 NaOCl has a high surface tension, and is carried mechanically into the canal by the SAF, to reach working length even when the canal is only size #20.
 The irrigant at the apical area is constantly refreshed by the SAF, and then flows back coronally, to the access cavity.
 The use of a properly adapted rubber dam and suction will help ensure the safe use of the irrigant.

 The irrigant does not extrude periapically, since the Self-Adjusting File only takes up to 62% of the volume of the canal (Hof, J Endod; 2010), which allows the backflow of irrigant.
 The lattice-like structure of the SAF does not allow it to act as a piston, so it can only create a pressure of 396 Pa, which is significantly lower than the eruption pressure required to go beyond the apex, which is 832 Pa.
-This video, of a sized #20 root canal with an open apex, illustrates the level of safety of using the SAF.
 This is why the use of sodium hypochlorite with the SAF is safer than with other methods, at various commonly-used concentrations (see Alves, J Endod; 2011).